-- instead of Council requiring payment of the full annual rates bill in the year in which it falls due, the ratepayer will be required to pay to Council an appropriate minimum amount determined by staff in line with Council's Delegations Manual. - any rates postponed shall be registered as a charge on the land.
+- postponement will first apply in the year a completed application is received. - the amount of rates postponed will not incur additional charges - instead of Council requiring payment of the full annual rates bill in the year in which it falls due, the ratepayer will be required to pay to Council an appropriate minimum amount determined by staff in line with Council's Delegations Manual. - any rates postponed shall be registered as a charge on the land.